myfirebase/docs/docs/components.md

-At a high level, components are custom elements that Vue compiler would attach specified behavior to.
-They contain your HTML, scripts and stylesheets at the same time in one file.
+At the high level, components are custom elements that Vue compiler would attach specified behavior too.
+They contain your HTML, scripts, and stylesheets at the same time in one file.

 They are located in the `/src/components/` directory.